tonethar/IGME-230-GDD-Master/notes/php-random-activity-demo.md

 ![Image](_images/random-activity-1.jpg)

 - Clicking the button causes the PHP page to reload, and the PHP script to request another activity from the web service
+- This is similar to what our PHP contact form did, but in this case we are not passing any additional information to the PHP script

 ## II.
 Get Started